Note: The links below will

 southeastern Indian Ocean, west of Australia.

-Follow the play-by-play at and
+Follow the play-by-play at Florida Today and

-30 November 2000 - 8PM EST - Two hours from launch.
+| 30 November 2000 - 8PM EST - Two hours from launch.

-it. reports:
+through it.
+NASA reports:

 At Kennedy Space Center, Fla., the replacement of one bolt and the repair of another